 - Be sure to get enough sleep!
 Teenagers, on average, should get a minimum of 8 hours of sleep.
 But, only 15% of teenagers actually report getting enough sleep at night.
 Sleep is necessary for our body to properly function.
 Without out enough of it, our brain doesn’t process information properly, and we struggle in school and socially.

 - Drink water!
-As odd as it sounds, water is entirely necessary for our bodies and brains to properly process information.
-Over 75% of brain tissue is water!
-So when you’re dehydrated you prevent your brain from getting enough of the nutrients it requires, causing it to slow down and not function properly.
+As odd as it sounds, water is entirely necessary for our bodies and brains to properly process information. and not function properly.
 Studies have actually proven that dehydration enhances anxiety and depression.

 - Give yourself some “me time!”
 Not giving yourself a moment to relax and de-stress leaves you mentally and physically exhausted.
 If you don’t give yourself a chance to just spend time alone and relax, you end up in a whirlwind of thoughts and emotions.
 Most sufferers of anxiety disorders report that their anxiety is heightened after a lack of time to simply doing nothing.